 Antibody responses in health and diseases

-Currently, we are focusing on understanding the processes of antibody diversification and production by B cells and how the regulation of such processes are defective in human immunodeficiencies, autoimmune diseases and cancer.
+Currently, we are focusing on understanding the processes of antibody diversification and production by B lymphocytes and how the regulation of such processes are defective in human immunodeficiencies, autoimmune diseases and cancer.

 Immune regulation of pregnancy